StackGen: Generating Stable Structures from Silhouettes via Diffusion: Experiments

 \subsubsection{Brute-Force Baseline}

 Given a silhouette and a set of available blocks, this algorithm searches for potential placement poses of each block by maximizing a silhouette alignment score given by silhouette intersection while minimizing a collision penalty between predicted blocks.
 To achieve a high alignment score, for each block we sample 20 coordinates ${(x_i, 0, z_i)}$ where $x_i$ and $z_i$ are sampled uniformly from $[-3, 3]$ and $\{1,3,5,7\}$, respectively.
 We perform 20 linear searches from each point along the x-axis in both directions to find poses with optimal alignment and collision measures.
+This algorithm employs a brute-force search over a discretized space of $k\times 400$ candidate positions, which, although not NP-hard, is computationally intensive.